-ADRIAN AGUILERA is assistant professor at the School of Social Welfare.
+ADRIAN AGUILERA is associate professor at the School of Social Welfare.

 Dr. Aguilera’s current research interests focus on utilizing digital health and mobile technologies to improve health and mental healthcare of low-income and ethnic minority populations, with a focus on Latino and Spanish speaking populations.
 He is also interested in understanding how culture and socioeconomic status influence mental health and mental health treatment.

 A clinical psychologist, Dr. Aguilera is currently developing and testing the impact of an automated text messaging intervention to improve engagement with depression treatment in a public sector setting.

 Office: Haviland Hall 204

 - Cognitive-Behavioral Therapy for Depression